 More and more apps have started to utilize two, or multi-factor authentication.
-Users of these have to log in with their username and password, after which they'll be prompted to input an additional code, often sent by SMS.
-This method is very secure, however, also something of a hassle.
-Should you not have a strong network connection, you might not receive the SMS and won't be able to log in.
+Users log in with their username and password but are then prompted to input an additional code, often sent by SMS.
+This method is very secure, however, it can be a hassle.
+If you don't have a good network connection, you might not receive the SMS before the code expires and won't be able to log in.

-- A complete, password-less solution, such as through the usage of a smart card or TPM chip along with biometric data or a PIN.
+- A complete, password-less solution, such as a smart card or TPM chip combined with biometric data or a PIN.

 - A username/password along with a token.
 In this case, FIDO2 enhances the security of standard password-based login processes.